joematthews/extreme-angular/README.md

 git config push.autoSetupRemote true
 ```

-You can use VSCode to edit commit messages when using commands like `git commit`, `git rebase`, and `git commit --amend`.
+You can use VS Code to edit commit messages when using commands like `git commit`, `git rebase`, and `git commit --amend`.
 This will only work if the [code command](https://code.visualstudio.com/docs/editor/command-line) in the PATH.
-Follow these [instructions to set up the vscode cli on macOS](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) if it is not already set up.
+Follow these [instructions to set up the VS Code cli on macOS](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) if it is not already set up.
 Run this command to set it up:

 ```
 git config core.editor "code --wait"